WS-UB/WLMap/README.md

 4. Select "Device Manager" on the right-side app bar and install the device emulator.
    - If there are any other created devices, end their processes and remove them.
    - Click the "+" to and select "Create Virtual Device."
-   - Select the "Phone" category and select the Pixel 7a.
+   - Select the "Phone" category and select the Pixel 7a (API 35).
    - Press "Finish."
    - After the device is installed, select the "play" button next to the installed device to begin running it.